galaxyproject/training-material/topics/ecology/tutorials/champs-blocs/tutorial.md

 {: .hands_on}

 # Conclusion
-Here you have finished your study on your champs blocs biodiversity state.
+Here you have finished your study on your boulder fields biodiversity state.